ArchiDog1998/SimpleGrasshopper/README.md

 Well, for some lazy people like me, who doesn't like to use `Instances.Setting.GetValue(XXX)`, etc. I just want to make it ez.

-So, just tag a static field with the attribute `GH_SettingAttribute`!
+So, just tag a static field with the attribute `SettingAttribute`!

 ``` c#
 using SimpleGrasshopper.Attributes;